ICL vs LASIK

 • Astigmatism: When the cornea or lens has an irregular curvature, similar to the shape of a football, this condition is known as Astigmatism.
 As a result, light rays are not focused into a single point on the retina, causing blurred or distorted vision at all distances.

 LASIK and ICL address these refractive errors by reshaping the cornea (LASIK) or introducing an additional lens inside the eye (ICL) to achieve proper light focus on the retina and improve vision.
-Let’s understand how ICL vs. LASIK treatments work!
+Let’s understand how ICL vs LASIK treatments work!

 LASIK (Laser-Assisted in Situ Keratomileusis)